hydpy-dev/hydpy/hydpy/docs/development.rst

 import statement is automatically skipped).

 Whenever there are two multiple options to achieve something, prefer one that fits best with Python 3.
-For example, always use :func:`range`.
+For example, always use |range|.
-While under Python three often :func:`xrange` would be preferable regarding time and memory efficiency, just using :func:`range` leads to a clean syntax and is future-proof.
+While under Python 2 often `xrange` would be preferable regarding time and memory efficiency, just using |range| leads to a clean syntax and is future-proof.
 (Have a look at the `Python 2-3 cheat sheet`_ whenever in compatibility trouble.)

 Sometimes incompatibilities of Python 2 and Python 3 require that specific HydPy functionalities must be coded twice.
 Use `pyversion` in these cases: